-Evacuation and rescue equipment for manned underwater operations
+Evacuation and rescue means for manned underwater operations

-In order to fulfil the diving facilities requirements referred to in the second subsection, Chapter 9-3 of the NORSOK U-100N standard should be used.
+In order to fulfil the diving facilities requirements as mentioned in the second subsection, Chapter 9-3 of the NORSOK U-100N standard should be used.

-In order to fulfil the design requirements of hyperbaric evacuation units referred to in the fifth subsection, the NORSOK U-100N standard should be used, with the following addition: hyperbaric evacuation units should be able to be lifted out of the water using a single attachment point.
+In order to fulfil the design requirements of hyperbaric evacuation units as mentioned in the fifth subsection, the NORSOK U-100N standard should be used, with the following addition: hyperbaric evacuation units should be able to be lifted out of the water using a single attachment point.

-In order to achieve the necessary safety level for evacuation at sea using hyperbaric evacuation equipment, it is important to safeguard the following:
+In order to achieve the necessary safety level for evacuation at sea using hyperbaric evacuation means, it is important to safeguard, amongst other, the following:

-- a) the safety of personnel - b) structural integrity (structural safety) - c) sufficient propulsive and manoeuvring ability after launch - d) qualification, trials and testing, with reference to Section 9 of the present regulations and Section 19 of the Framework Regulations.
+- a) the safety of personnel - b) structural integrity (structural safety) - c) sufficient propulsive and manoeuvring ability after launch - d) qualification, trials and testing, cf. Section 9 of the present regulations and Section 19 of the Framework Regulations.